Last updated on June 1, 2026

 Avacyn, Angel of Hope

-Avacyn, Angel of Hope is the poster child for “You better have exile removal.”
-This angel makes your entire board untouchable upon reanimation.
+It's exile removal or bust with Avacyn, Angel of Hope.
+This angel makes your entire board untouchable upon arrival.
 Avacyn sees heavy play in white reanimator decks and angel Commander builds, where the goal is to protect a valuable board state and swing freely.
-The cost is steep, but once it's out, removing your stuff becomes nearly impossible.
+The cost is steep, but once it's out, removing your stuff becomes a much harder task.

 Portal to Phyrexia